Sorry, you need to enable JavaScript to visit this website.

 Civic commitment strategy (Engagementstrategie)

-On 25 January 2016, BMFSFJ launched its Civic commitment strategy (Engagementstrategie).
-It was jointly drawn up by civil society groups and representatives of the private sector.
-Its priority areas include a stronger civic commitment infrastructure and culture of recognition, along with the continued development of voluntary services.
+On 25 January 2016, the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (Bundesministerium für Familie, Senioren, Frauen und Jugend, BMFSFJ) launched a civic commitment strategy, which was drawn up in collaboration with civil society groups and representatives of the private sector.
+Its key aims are to develop a stronger civic commitment infrastructure and culture of recognition and to further improve volunteer services.
 The Ministry also wishes to improve the coordination of research in the field of civic commitment and establish a results-oriented support system for civic engagement.
-To strengthen support for voluntary civic engagement, scientific data is gathered at regular intervals and published, e.g., in the form of the German volunteering survey (Deutscher Freiwilligensurvey) and a scientific civic commitment report (Engagementbericht).
-Target groups are children aged 10 and above, young people and adults who work as volunteers, and organisations that support them in doing so, such as associations, foundations, initiatives, cooperatives, networks, (youth) associations or religious groups.
+Various programmes are being implemented as part of the civic commitment strategy.
+Target groups are children aged 10 and above, young people and adults who work as volunteers, and organisations that support them, such as associations, foundations, initiatives, cooperatives, networks, (youth) associations or religious groups.

 Scope and contents